artisticLogicMK/falconry/README.md

 ## Features
 - A visually captivating interface for an exceptional experience.
-- Stay effortlessly informed with auto-updated articles daily.
+- Stay effortlessly informed with daily-updated articles.
 - Add RSS feeds via links or discover from a curated list.
 - Switch between light and dark modes for a personalized experience.
 - Share your passion with others by sharing your public profile.